 Smoke Bomb Safety

 At the end of the day, these are pyrotechnics and can be dangerous.
 It's always recommended to wear safety equipment of some sort to prevent any unlikely malfunctions.
-Many people choose not to do this, but I personally always have some sort of gloves and/or eyewear.
 If you're looking for more tips/tricks - check out our colored smoke for photography guide.

 I'd love to see all your spooky halloween photos so please make sure to TAG us on Instagram (@Shutterbombs).
 Putting @Shutterbombs in the comments doesn't do any good because I cannot go back and check these in my notifications.
 My notifications are a complete mess, and any comments get lost in the shuffle.
 However, when you tag us, it shows up in my profile and I consistently go back and check on those + repost on stories.